 Signs and Symptoms

-The following signs and symptoms may be caused by colorectal cancer and are usually associated with later stages of the disease and poorer outcomes.
+The following signs and symptoms may be caused by colorectal cancer.
+If you are experiencing any of these symptoms, tell your doctor right away.

 - Change in bowel habits